Read about using the past simple, then when you are ready, try the past simple practice exercises here.

 However, there are a lot of irregular verbs and you need to learn them.
 The negatives and questions are always regular.

 Did she lose her phone?

 We use the past simple after 'I wish' or 'if only' and similar expressions.

 I wish I lived with George Clooney.

-This now, not the past, but it is not real!
-We use the past simple with 'I wish' or 'if' to show that we are imagining something.
+This looks like the past, but in fact it means now!
+We use the past simple with 'I wish' or 'if' to show that we are imagining something about the present.
 Look at the conditionals grammar lessons for more information about this.